 Cumpleaños Cakes: Masked Mami J. Lo Keeps Fit For Her 51st BDay, Spotted Taking Socially Distanced Stroll In Hamptons

 Jennifer was also spotted flossing those famous birthday cakes in said white leggings while snapping a quick photo.
-51 isn’t quite the milestone that 50 is but we’re definitely celebrating those cakes whenever we have a chance.
+51 isn’t quite the milestone that 50 is, but we’re definitely celebrating those cakes whenever we have a chance.
 She looks great for 51 or any age really!

 The pandemic has been a pretty scary time for the whole world, but we’re glad to see J.Lo, Emme and Max still enjoying life by getting outside and taking in fresh air and also staying active.
 Even better that they wear masks while doing so to reduce the risk of catching or spreading COVID-19.
 What have been some of your favorite ways to stay fit and healthy while many gyms are closed during the quarantine?
 Dog walking is a great exercise for sure!